luckylooke/dragular/readme.markdown

 # Todo towards 3.0.0

 - improving docs
-- example of clickable/dragable elements
-- example of interactions with dragging item
 - oportunity to provide model if options.isContainer is used (fn o.isContainerGetModel(containerElm...))
 - use destination container settings (will help in mixed enviroment see bellow)
 - renaming dragular events to be more dragular specific (dragulardrop instead of drop etc..)